weka-eg/SuperCleanerC-Releases/README.md

 Internet access may still be required for services such as activation-related checks, configuration synchronization, or checking for new official releases.

 ### 2. Scanning
-When you start a scan, the application checks supported system, GPU, browser, app, and temporary locations and calculates the amount of data that can potentially be cleaned.
+When you start a scan, the application checks supported system and temporary locations and calculates the amount of data that can potentially be cleaned.

-### 3. Automated Restore Point & Smart Elevation
+### 3. Cleaning & Smart Elevation
-Users can toggle automatic System Restore Point creation before cleaning.
-Non-protected items (such as user caches and shader files) are cleaned directly.
-When cleaning system-protected components (`C:\Windows`, `C:\Windows.old`, DISM), administrative elevation is requested on-demand to perform the operation safely.
+After reviewing the scan results, supported items can be cleaned through the application's interface.
+Non-protected items (such as user caches and temporary files) are cleaned directly.
+When cleaning system-protected components, administrative elevation is requested on-demand to perform the operation safely.

 ### 4. Background Monitoring
-When enabled, the application can remain available in the Windows notification area and periodically monitor supported temporary-data locations (3-hour interval, 5 GB threshold alert).
+When enabled, the application can remain available in the Windows notification area and periodically monitor supported temporary-data locations.

 > **Implementation Note:** The internal cleaning logic, detection rules, licensing implementation, cloud configuration structure, and other proprietary components are intentionally not documented in this repository.

 ---

 ##  Integrity & SHA-256 Verification

 Every official release binary is code-signed by **WEKA TEAM** and published with a cryptographic SHA-256 checksum.
 Always verify your download before running.